MarcusMedina/TopWinPrio/Readme.md

 My plan is to make a more Windows 10 adapted version, but for now I'll just publish this version.

+## Download
+You can download the [original Zip](http://marcusmedina.pro/freeware/TopWinPrio.zip "original Zip") with manual and installer from my Website.

 ## History
 Shortly after realeasing the app my harddrive crashed and I lost all my code.
 Yes I know, I should have stored it in the cloud, but I didn't.
 I used .Net reflector and got back my code, but since there was a lot going on in my life, I never released a proper version.